JasonLocklin/Dissertation/SA/Results.md

 The degree of adaptation varied from participant to participant, with a few participants exhibiting mean saccadic change very close to zero.
-To examine the influence of saccadic adaptation further, the above analysis was repeated with only those participants demonstrating a strong saccadic adaptation effect (The median saccadic gain, of -16%, was chosen as the cut off).
+To examine the possible influence of saccadic adaptation further, the above analysis was repeated with only those participants demonstrating a strong saccadic adaptation effect (The median saccadic gain, of -16%, was chosen as the cut off).
 Again,